DOI-ONRR/doi-extractives-data/_how-it-works/tribal-ownership-and-governance.md

         title: Indian Mineral Development Act of 1982
       - name: tribal-energy-development--self-determination-act-of-2005
         title: Tribal Energy Development & Self-Determination Act of 2005
 description: Native American land ownership involves a complex patchwork of titles, restrictions, obligations, statutes, and regulations.
-Extracting natural resources on Native American lands and distributing the associated revenue is a unique processes involving multiple stakeholders.
+Extracting natural resources on Native American lands and distributing the associated revenue is a unique process involving multiple stakeholders.
 tag:
 - how it works
 - production